 - GRE (Graduate Record Examination) scores from the ETS (Educational Testing Service) no later than March 1st of the entry year.
 The Admission Committee will not consider the application until the official GRE scores are received.
 GRE scores must be no more than 5 years old.

-- An understanding about the profession of physical therapy and current issues being addressed by the American Physical Therapy Association (www.APTA.org)
+- An understanding of the profession of physical therapy and current issues being addressed by the American Physical Therapy Association (www.APTA.org)

 - Exposure and/or understanding of physical therapy practice settings such as outpatient, acute care, skilled nursing facilities, home health, and specialty practice settings.